 How to Calculate Average Sales Per Agent?– You can measure average SPA by finding the total amount of sales that an agent has made within a defined period.

 Along with other call center metrics, the call center should calculate the Cost per Call metric to determine how much each individual call costs the organization.
 This statistic helps establish whether there is a benefit to acquiring contacts or if acquisition costs are outrageously costly.
 The statistic also helps in examining how efficient the call center is.

 ( Source: sqmgroup )

-How To Calculate Cost Per Call?– Calculating the Cost-Per-Call necessitates gathering all expenses, in level.
-For each outbound call center, this cost analysis is a critical statistic.cluding operational, maintenance, and licensing fees, among others.
-Then, divide the total cost by the number of calls you attended or made during the same period.
+How To Calculate Cost Per Call?–Calculating the Cost-Per-Call necessitates gathering all expenses, including operational, maintenance, and licensing fees, among others.
+Then, divide the total cost by the total number of calls you attended or made during the same period.

 12. Peak Hour Traffic (PHT)

 The next matric on our list of “25 Best Call Center KPIs To Measure Performance” is Peak Hour Traffic (PHT)– a KPI in BPO that describes when the call center experiences the most call traffic or call volume during the day.
 This enables organizations to plan ahead of time and schedule enough call agents to handle the high volume of calls during that specific time period.